pasky/cocopf/README.md

-  * It allows not just for benchmarking, but also for reusing the same code for practical black-box optimization of functions that are not part of BBOB.
+  * It allows not just for benchmarking, but also for reusing the same code for practical black-box optimization of functions that are not part of COCO/BBOB.